What is a guarantor mortgage?

 Can a guarantor mortgage improve my credit history?

-Consistent, punctual repayments on a guarantor mortgage reflect financial reliability, potentially bolstering your credit score.
+Consistent, punctual repayments on a guarantor mortgage reflect financial reliability, bolstering your credit score.
 Lenders regard this as evidence of creditworthiness, which can facilitate future borrowing under more favourable conditions.

 Is it possible to borrow 100% of the property value?